pupil-labs/pupil-docs/alpha-lab/web-aois/index.md

 ---
-title: Gaze Mapping Onto Website AOIs
+title: Map Gaze Onto Website AOIs
 description: "Define areas of interest on a website and map gaze onto them using our Web-AOI tool. "
 permalink: /alpha-lab/web-aois
 meta: